megacamelus/camel-upstream-info/camel-documentation/camel-minio.md

 header camelDestinationKey to the camelDestinationBucket bucket, from the bucket mycamelbucket.

--   DeleteObject: this operation deletes an object from a bucket
+-   `DeleteObject`: this operation deletes an object from a bucket

 <!-- -->